Azure-Samples/ms-identity-python-on-behalf-of/README.md

 ## Prerequisites

 - [Python 3.8](https://www.python.org/downloads/)
-- A virtual environment for each application to to work from.
+- A [virtual environment](https://docs.python.org/3/tutorial/venv.html) for each application to to work from
 - If using VS Code, select the [Python interpreter](https://code.visualstudio.com/docs/languages/python) from the virtual environment
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
 - A user account in your own Azure AD tenant.
 This sample will not work with a **personal Microsoft account**.
-If have not yet [created a user account](https://docs.microsoft.com/azure/active-directory/fundamentals/add-users-azure-active-directory) in your AD tenant yet, you should do so before proceeding.
+If have not yet [created a user account](https://docs.microsoft.com/azure/active-directory/fundamentals/add-users-azure-active-directory) in your AD tenant yet, you should do so before proceeding

-> - Configure [VS Code](https://code.visualstudio.com/docs/python/python-tutorial) for debugging Python applications.
+> - Configure [VS Code](https://code.visualstudio.com/docs/python/python-tutorial) for debugging Python applications

 ## Setup